kyma-project/kyma/docs/kyma/04-08-update.md

       kyma version
       ```

    2. Provide the same version of the current cluster to the upgrade command.
-Pass the path of the overrides file via `-o` flag and/or the path of the installation file via `-c` flag:
+Pass the path of the overrides file using the `-o` flag and/or the path of the installation file using the `-c` flag:

       ```bash
       kyma upgrade -s {VERSION} -o {OVERRIDES_FILE_PATH} -c {INSTALLATION_FILE_PATH}